seal331/hidens-website/README.md

 ### Configuration
 Create `settings_local.py`.
 The avaliable options are as follows:

 `PORT`: The port that the server will use.
-Change this to something else on *nix if you do not have root privileges, or if you have something running on port 80 already.
+Change this to something else if you already have something running on port 80, or if you do not have root privileges on *nix.

 `ENABLE_LOGGING`: Logs every connection to the server in the terminal ouput.